Eligibility for Trucking Firms

 • Settlement support for immigrant employees and their families.

-- Refer to SINP 500-3 Long-Haul Truck Driver Recruitment and Settlement Plan Guide for further direction on completing a recruitment plan.
+- Refer to SINP 500-3 Long-Haul Truck Driver Recruitment and Settlement Plan for further direction on completing a recruitment plan.

 - Meet Service Canada requirements, which includes obtaining a Service Canada Labour Market Impact Assessment (LMIA) and providing a Human Resource plan for each driver who applies to the SINP that will describe: